Google Season of Docs 2019

-Application for technical writers opens May 29, 2019.
+Application for technical writers is now closed for the 2019 season.
 See Google Season of Docs 2019 timeline for more details.

 Meet the mentors and fellow writers for GSoD 2019 and get some real-time help on next steps, please visit our 24 x 7 community server channel:

 For offline discussions, we have a discussion forum:

 If you have questions and prefer email, please write us at: email@example.com

 Update on July 10, 2019